Image: GWNP Board members Joy Onyesoh and Catia Confortini

 Julia Amos, War and Peace at Oxford Research Network Manager and Research Associate of the Centre for International Studies, Department of Politics and International Relations, University of Oxford.
-Dr. Amos is co-director of the Oxford Initiative for Global Ethics and Human Rights.
+Dr. Amos is co-chair of the Oxford Initiative for Global Ethics and Human Rights.

 Catia Confortini, Associate Professor and Co-Director of the Peace & Justice Studies Program at Wellesley College in Massachusetts (USA).
 Dr. Confortini is the author of Intelligent Compassion: Feminist Critical Methodology in the Women’s International League for Peace and Freedom (OUP, 2012); co-editor (with Tiina Vaittinen) of Gender Global Health and Violence: Feminist Perspectives on Peace and Disease (Rowman & Littlefield 2019); and co-editor (with Tarja Väyrynen, Élise Féron, Peace Medie, and Swati Parashar) of The Handbook of Feminist Peace Research (Routledge 2020).